The drone market has exploded in growth over the past few years.

 Buying a unit with a high flight count is not necessarily a bad decision, however.

-Professional operators who maintain and service their UAV properly may have better drone for sale than someone with a low flight count UAV who dumped their drone unprotected into their car’s trunk after every flight.
+Professional UAV operators who maintain and service their UAV properly may have better system for sale than someone with a low flight count number who dumped their drone unprotected into their car’s trunk after every flight.

 6. Accessories or Cases Included?